KeyValueSoftwareSystems/siren-react-native-inbox/README.md

 ### 4. Siren Inbox

-SirenNotificationWindow is a paginated list view for displaying notifications.
+SirenNotificationInbox is a paginated list view for displaying notifications.

 ```js
 import { SirenInbox } from '@siren/react-native-inbox';